kubecost/docs/allocation-api.md

 * `sharedLabelNames` (optional) provide a comma-separated list of kubernetes labels (e.g. app) to be allocated to other tenants.
 Must provide the corresponding set of label values in `sharedLabelValues`.
 * `sharedLabelValues` (optional) label value (e.g. prometheus) associated with `sharedLabelNames` parameter.
 * `sharedSplit` (optional) Shared costs are split evenly across tenants unless `weighted` is passed for this request parameter.
 When allocating shared costs on a weighted basis, these costs are distributed based on the percentage of in-cluster resource costs of the individual pods in the particular aggregation, e.g. namespace.
 * `disableCache` this API caches recently fetched data by default.
 Set this variable to `false` to avoid cache entirely.
+* `etl` setting this variable to `true` forces a request to be served by the ETL piepline.
+More info on this feature in the Caching Overview section below.

 <a name="filter-params"></a>
 Optional filter parameters include the following: